geopython/stetl/docs/index.rst

 Welcome to Stetl
 ================

-Stetl, Streaming ETL, is a toolkit for the transformation (ETL) of geospatial data.
+Stetl, Streaming ETL, is an open source (GNU GPL) toolkit for the transformation (ETL) of geospatial data.
 Stetl is based on existing ETL tools like GDAL/OGR and XSLT.
 Stetl processing is driven from a configuration (.ini) file.
 Stetl is written in Python and in particular suited for processing GML.